compose-spec/compose-spec/07-volumes.md

 ### external

-If set to `true`, `external` specifies that this volume already exist on the platform and its lifecycle is managed outside of that of the application.
+If set to `true`, `external` specifies that this volume already exists on the platform and its lifecycle is managed outside of that of the application.
 Compose implementations MUST NOT attempt to create these volumes, and MUST return an error if they do not exist.

-If `external` is set to `true` and volume configuration has other but `name` attributes set, considering resource is not managed by compose lifecycle, Compose Implementations SHOULD reject a Compose file as invalid.
+If `external` is set to `true` and volume configuration has other but `name` attributes set, considering resource is not managed by compose lifecycle, Compose Implementations SHOULD reject the Compose file as invalid.

 In the example below, instead of attempting to create a volume called